STATISTICAL PHYSICS II

 Course contents summary

-In this course, that is the natural extension of the course of Statistical Physics, we will address advanced topics on equilibrium and non equilibrium statistical mechanics.
-We will discuss phase transitions and properties of universality, the effects of disorder and some selected topics in out of equilibrium statistical physics.
+In this course, that is the natural extension of the Statistical Physics course, we will address advanced topics on equilibrium and non equilibrium Statistical Physics.
+We will discuss phase transitions and universality in critical phenomena, the effects of disorder and its application to the statistical physics of learning, all discussed in an interdisciplinary perspective, as Statistical Physics is.

-Although the course is included in the curriculum of Theoretical Physics, the topics are inherently interdisciplinary with wide application outcomes, ranging from condensed matter physics, to quantum systems, up to recent applications to biological systems and social networks.
+Although the course is included in the curriculum of Theoretical Physics, the topics are inherently interdisciplinary with wide applications, ranging from condensed matter physics, to quantum systems, up to recent applications to biological systems and learning.

 Extensibility, additivity and self-averaging.
 Frustration and disorder.
 Quenched and annealed average.
 Disordered ferromagnets: dilution of sites.
 Harris Criterion for the relevance of disorder and Its Application.
 The Random Field Ising Model and the Criterion of Imry and Ma.

 Supersymmetry and dimensional reduction.
 Introduction to spin glass.
 Overlaps between states and definition of P (q).
 Distance between states, hierarchical structure of spin glass states, and ultrametricity.
 Replica Method.
+Cavity Methods.
+Statistical Physics of Learning.
+Feed forward and recurrent Neural Networks.
 Hopfield's Model.
 Mean Field solutions for Finite Number of Patterns.
-Associative Memory in Neural Networks and Hopfield Model.
+Associative Memory in Neural Networks.
 Spin glasses and random optimization problems.
 K-Sat and phase transitions in classes of algorithmic complexity.

 - Nigel Goldenfeld: Lectures on phase transitions and the Renormalization Group